- 1 Article Summary: Moving to Italy from UK

 Overall, life in Italy for UK expats combines affordable living, excellent food and a strong sense of belonging.

-Get official travel and safety updates from the UK FCDO Travel Advice – Italy.
+Get official travel and safety updates from the UK FCDO travel advice – Italy.

-Settle into Italian life faster — we’ll connect you with trusted local networks, relocation experts, and community resources tailored for UK nationals moving to Italy.
-Tel: +44 208 058 8937 or Email: connect@adviceforexpats.com
+We will connect you with trusted local networks, relocation experts and community resources tailored for UK nationals moving to Italy.

 Cost of Living in Italy for UK Expats